Despite Microsoft ending support for its Windows XP in 2014, many people continue to use this operating system.

 Are you looking for a pretty fast browser that works effortlessly on Windows XP?
 Slimjet is everything you need and more.

-This browser, based on the renowned and speedy Blink engine, works at impressive speed.
-Whether it is page loading or startup time, the Slimjet makes it look effortless and quick.
+Based on the renowned and speedy Blink engine, this browser works at impressive speed.
+Whether it is page loading or startup time, the Slimjet looks effortless and quick.

 One of the nice features of this browser is its built-in download manager.
-This feature allows you to download files at an impressive rate not seen in most modern browsers.
+This feature lets you download files at an impressive rate not seen in most modern browsers.

 - Photo editing features